arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The `updateSensors()` function handles the update of system variables, including the valves statutes.
 It uploads the local sensor values to the cloud and retrieves online changes to maintain the synchrony.

-To measure the water level we are using a 4-20 mA (0 to 1 meter) sensor, the Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohms resistor to be read by the analog-to-digital converter (ADC), to convert this voltage back to a current value, we divide by 220 and following the characteristic equation of a 4-20 mA sensor `y = 16x + 4`, we solve for x, `x = (y - 4)/16` with a result in meters for x, as we are working on a centimeters range we multiply by 100 resulting on `x = (y - 4)*(100/16) = (y - 4)*6.25` this is the brief explanation of the mathematical expression we use to convert voltage into centimeters.
+To measure the water level we are using a 4-20 mA (0 to 1 meter) sensor, but we need to express that current information in centimeters.
+The Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohms resistor which is read by the internal ADC.
+To convert this voltage back to a current value, we use the following equation from a 4-20 mA sensor:

+`y = 16x + 4`

+Where:
+* First we solve for x, having the formula: `x = (y - 4)/16` where x is in meters.
+* As we are working in centimeters, we multiply the expression by 100: `x = (y - 4)*(100/16)`.
+* Finally, we simplify the expression resulting on: `x = (y - 4)*6.25`.

+This is a brief explanation of the mathematical expression used inside the sketch to convert the original sensor value voltage into centimeters:

 `float w_level = ((voltsReference / 220.0 * 1000.0) - 4.0) * 6.25;`